Pettersson, Markstrom help Canucks beat Wild 4-1

 But the tie lasted only 13 seconds, with Horvat tapping in a loose puck just outside the crease off a shot from Tanner Pearson.
 The Canucks struck again 1:13 later when Stecher’s hard wrist shot from just above the right circle beat Dubnyk’s glove to make it 3-1.

+“Obviously their first goal was a mistake on my part, bad rebound,” Markstrom said.
+“But right after we go out and score two quick ones to make it 3-1, which is huge on the road.
+I tip my hat to the guys today, they played a great game.”

-The Wild were whistled for eight penalties, and Minnesota’s 20th-ranked power play unit went 0 for 5 on the man-advantage.
-Minnesota emptied its net early in the fourth but couldn’t solve Markstrom.
+Minnesota’s 20th-ranked power play unit went 0 for 5 on the man-advantage.
+Minnesota emptied its net early in the fourth but couldn’t solve Markstrom, who started in net despite playing Saturday but wasn’t bothered by the short turnaround.

+“I always feel like I play better when I play more, rather than less,” he said.

+The Wild have cooled off after an impressive December, having lost four of their last five — including an overtime loss at home to Calgary.

+“When you’re fighting all the time, sometimes you go home and, for the players too, you’re chasing the game,” Wild coach Bruce Boudreau said.
+“We’re chasing teams and you don’t have that cushion, so every game that you lose is magnified an awful lot.”

-NOTES: Stecher’s goal was his first in 26 games. … Wild LW Jason Zucker returned to the lineup after missing 10 games with a fractured right fibula, and D Greg Pateryn played for the first time this season after having surgery to repair a sports hernia in October. … Vancouver played its fourth game in six days. … Foligno has four goals in four games.
+NOTES: Canucks players reacted to Hughes being named to the All-Star Game.
+“They need to send a big brother to look after Quinn and Petey,” Markstrom joked.
+“That’s probably going to be my main job there.” … Stecher’s goal was his first in 26 games. … Wild LW Jason Zucker returned to the lineup after missing 10 games with a fractured right fibula, and D Greg Pateryn played for the first time this season after having surgery to repair a sports hernia in October. … Vancouver played its fourth game in six days. … Foligno has four goals in four games.

 UP NEXT